A Search for Extraterrestrial Technosignatures in Archival FAST Survey Data Using a New Procedure: Data and Results

 We visually inspect the candidate clusters to check whether they have obvious features of RFI.
 As shown in \citet{Zhang2020a}, some selected clusters may actually be very close to other hits removed as RFI, and can be regarded as parts of the RFI that are missed in the previous steps.
-We extracted and checked the raw data within distances of $\SI{0.1}{MHz}$, $\SI{1000}{s}$ to the candidate groups, and preliminarily find $14$ promising groups of interest that do not seem to be parts of large clusters of RFI.
+We extracted and checked the raw data within distances of $\SI{0.1}{MHz}$, $\SI{1000}{s}$ to the candidate groups, and preliminarily find $14$ promising groups that do not seem to be parts of large clusters of RFI.

 The 14 interesting candidate groups are shown in Figure \ref{fig:interesting}.
 As can be seen, the candidates are indeed narrowband small clusters, which also look similar to the birdies.
-13 of the groups (all except that at $\sim(\SI{1055}{MHz},\SI{4280}{s})$) are newly found in this paper, as they are not reported by the previous work \citep{Zhang2020a}, which reported 2 interesting groups.
+13 of the groups (all except that at $\sim(\SI{1055}{MHz},\SI{4280}{s})$) are newly found in this paper, as they are not reported by the previous work \citep{Zhang2020a}, which reported 2 groups of interesting candidates.
 Another group at $\sim(\SI{1055}{MHz},\SI{4430}{s})$ was also reported in \citet{Zhang2020a}, but is marked as RFI by the kNN step in this paper.
 As shown in the lower panel of Figure 18 of \citet{Zhang2020a}, this group of candidate belong to a relatively larger cluster.
 Thus, the hits in the cluster have smaller mean distances to the nearest neighbors, and are removed as RFI according to the threshold.
-This reminds us that some interesting groups could still be parts of RFI, but are missed during the removal procedure.
-Further checks and follow-ups should be done on these signals of interest.
+This reminds us that the interesting candidates can still be parts of RFI that are missed during the removal procedure.
+Further verification and follow-up observations should be done before they can be considered as real ``signals of interest''.